The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Summary and Conclusions

-Omitting the internal degrees of freedom of the physical rulers and clocks, such as spins, considering only their metric properties, the spacetime reference frame is described by a bosonic non-linear sigma model.
-In a semi-classical treatment of the spacetime reference frame, we recover the existing theories: (quantum) fields theories in curved spacetime.
+Omitting the internal degrees of freedom of the physical rulers and clocks, such as their spins, considering only their metric properties, the spacetime reference frame is described by the bosonic NLSM.
+In a semi-classical treatment of the spacetime reference frame, we recover the existing theories: quantum fields theories in fixed curved spacetime.
 In a complete quantum treatment, we studied its normalization behavior under approximations.
 The theory has a non-trivial UV fixed point, namely it is asymptotically safe, and hence the notion of spacetime still makes sense even at UV.
 We get three surprising results from the theory.
-The first, and most remarkable, result is that a cosmological constant appears which again gives not only a correct order but also a percentage $\Omega_{\Lambda}=2/\pi\approx0.64$ very close to current observational value.
-The second result is that the quantum dynamics of the quantum spacetime automatically contains an Einstein-Hilbert term, and hence automatically incorporates a theory of gravity under the assumption of the validity of equivalence principle at quantum level.
+The first, and most remarkable, result is that a cosmological constant appears which naturally gives not only a correct order but also a percentage $\Omega_{\Lambda}=2/\pi\approx0.64$ very close to current observations.
+The second result is that the quantum dynamics of the quantum spacetime automatically contains an effective Einstein-Hilbert action, and hence automatically incorporates a theory of gravity under the assumption of the validity of equivalence principle at the quantum level.
 The third result says that the spacetime are inescapably subject to quantum uncertainties, one can not have rulers and clocks perfectly measured and synchronized across spacetime.
 The ratio of the variance to the mean-squared of the spacetime distance tends to a universal constant $\langle\delta X_{\mu}^{2}\rangle/\langle\Delta X_{\mu}\rangle^{2}=2/\pi$ in the extreme IR region of theory.
-We also argue that this effect is testable by observing a linear dependence between the variance and mean-squared of redshifts from distant spectral lines.
+We also argue that this effect is testable by observing a linear dependence between the inherent quantum variance and mean-squared of redshifts from distant spectral lines.
 The proportionality is $\mathcal{O}(1)$ and expected to be identical to the percentage of the dark energy $\Omega_{\Lambda}$.
-These results strongly support the argument that the equivalence principle still holds at quantum level.
-It is in this sense we propose a possible ``quantum theory of gravity''.
+These results strongly support the argument that the equivalence principle still holds at the quantum level.
+It is in this sense the theory is possibly a good starting point of a ``quantum theory of gravity''.